 It was the type of anger that has long plagued France’s far-flung former colonies — especially its Caribbean territories, where most of the population identifies as black and is poorer than the white minority.[st-gallery ids =”18449,18450,18451,18452″]

-Johana Soudiagom was disturbed to find herself among a tiny handful of non-whites evacuated by boat to nearby Guadeloupe after Irma devastated the island.
+Johana Soudiagom was disturbed to find herself among a tiny handful of non-whites evacuated by one of the only boats left, to nearby Guadeloupe after Irma devastated the island.
+For the ones with the damaged boats, you can get redirected here for more materials and help.

 “It’s selective.
 Excuse me, but we saw only mainlanders,” she told Guadeloupe 1ere television, visibly shaken.
 “That’s a way of saying, ‘I’m sorry, only whites.
 There are only whites on the boat.'”